IBM/dbb/Templates/Common-Backend-Scripts/README.md

 Instead of mixing **orchestration of tasks** and **implementation of the pipeline rules** (such as computation of build HLQ, build type, etc) in the specific pipeline technology (e.g. a Jenkinsfile or a .gitlab-ci.yaml definition), the common backend scripts provide central services to the pipeline orchestrator, independently from the chosen orchestration technology.

-By simplifying the invocation of the [pipeline tasks](../../Pipeline/), these scripts help the DevOps engineer to implement the pipeline configuration, especially for pipeline orchestrators that do not have a runner/agent available on Unix System Services.
+By simplifying the invocation of the [pipeline tasks](../../Pipeline/), these scripts help the DevOps engineer to implement the pipeline configuration, especially for pipeline orchestrators that do not have a runner/agent available on z/OS UNIX System Services.

 In addition, this repository contains a [test driver](test/) to outline how the scripts can be remotely invoked from non-z/OS systems.
 Additional templates for the various pipeline orchestrators (such as an azure-pipeline.yaml), is planned to be provided as well, to showcase how the Common Backend Scripts should be used.